 Every teacher was permitted to physically punish any pupil, and used a leather strap (apparently manufactured in Ireland), maybe almost 18 inches long, of at least two layers of leather sewed together.

 The Brothers had a special pocket in the side of their cassocks to hold the strap.
 Usually, a boy would hold out one of both hands, palm upwards, and receive maybe a couple of strokes.
 It hurt!
 It also depended on which teacher was administering the strap.
 Some were more ‘effective’ than others.
-During my first four years at St Joseph’s I received my fare share of strappings, and there was a memorable one during Year 4.
+During my first four years at St Joseph’s I received my fair share of strappings, and there was a memorable one during Year 4.

 My home class teacher was Mr Joyce (first name unknown or not remembered) who taught French.
 During Year 3 I had represented the school in an inter-school quiz broadcast to the local hospitals.
 We lost in the Final to a local girls’ grammar school!